Have you been charged with handling stolen goods?

 The prosecution must prove each element of the offence beyond reasonable doubt based on the facts of the case.
 A factual dispute could give rise to several defences, such as:

-- the accused did not know the goods were stolen;
+- the accused did not know they were in possession of stolen goods;

 - the goods were not in fact stolen; or